 Monitoring

-There are some data to suggest that normalization of routine EEG indicates good treatment response and a better chance of remission.
-In general, repeat routine EEGs are not indicated unless there is a change in the observable manifestations of the seizures that suggest the underlying localization and/or epilepsy syndrome, and therefore the possibility exists that a patient has an alternative epilepsy syndrome.
-If a patient is having persistent or frequent atypical episodes, prolonged EEG monitoring may be necessary to capture and characterize events.
+There are some data to suggest that normalisation of routine EEG indicates good treatment response and a better chance of remission.
+In general, repeat routine EEGs are not indicated unless there is a change in the observable manifestations of the seizures that suggest the underlying localisation and/or epilepsy syndrome, and therefore the possibility exists that a patient has an alternative epilepsy syndrome.
+If a patient is having persistent or frequent atypical episodes, prolonged EEG monitoring may be necessary to capture and characterise events.

 Patients who achieve seizure freedom may eventually wish to discontinue anticonvulsant therapy.
 See Management approach.